On this page you'll find youth-focused parenting resources including for fathers, home visiting, support groups, and parents of youth.

 610 N Chester St Baltimore MD 21205

 CFUF maintains an unwavering focus on addressing the key challenges of Baltimore’s urban families by working to connect fathers to their children, creating opportunities for economic and financial security through work, and providing access to other key interventions and supportive services.
-Our unique service model, Family Stability and Economic Success (FSES), is an integrated and comprehensive approach to addressing the needs of our target population.
-Services offered through the FSES Model target two critical areas: chronic unemployment and family instability.
-Programs include:
+Their unique service model, Family Stability and Economic Success (FSES), is an integrated and comprehensive approach to addressing the needs of our target population.

 2201 N Monroe St Baltimore MD 21217